shakacode/shakapacker/docs/troubleshooting.md

 Failed to load resource: net::ERR_CONTENT_DECODING_FAILED
 ```

-The error was caused by an old version of the peer dependency webpack-compression-plugin.
+The error was caused by an old version of the peer dependency `webpack-compression-plugin`.

 So, be sure to investigate warnings from `yarn install`!